According to the psychodynamic perspective on personality, which ... | Study Prep in Pearson+

-According to the psychodynamic perspective on personality, which of the following is considered the central aspect of an individual's personality?
+According to the psychodynamic perspective on personality, which of the following statements is most accurate?

 A